DavidRConnell/DavidRConnell.github.io/portfolio.markdown

 [Hodgkin Huxley model](#HHmodel)<br>
 [Muscle Twitch Simulation](#twitch)" %}

-Below are three examples of my previos work: creating a GENEActiv workflow, simulating neurons with the Hodgkin Huxley model, and simulating a muscle twitch.
+Below are three examples of my previous work: creating a GENEActiv workflow, simulating neurons with the Hodgkin Huxley model, and simulating a muscle twitch.
 The first project has been part of my work at Rush University while the latter two come from class work as part of my Master's degree at Illinois